smXplorer/AlliGator/docs/source/alligator-parameter-map-panel.rst

 ===================

-The *Parameter Map* panel is used to display and further process multi-ROIs non-NLSF analysis parameters.
+The *Parameter Map* panel is used to display and further process multi-ROIs non-NLSF analysis parameters (which are displayed in the dedicated **Decay Fit Parameter Map** panel).
 Its functions are similar to those of the *Decay Fit Parameter Map*.
+The main difference between the two panels is that the Parameter Map can be used to display the results of multiple analyses, by simply selecting the *Parameter Map Set* of interest.
+Examples of such *Parameter Map Set* are discussed in the :ref:`parameter-map-set-examples` section below.

 The panel consists of different controls and indicators as illustrated below and discussed next.